 Some trailblazers choose to develop additional resources and employer briefs for use during implementation.

-We are currently supporting, facilitating or advising a number of Trailblazers Groups including Probation Officer, Operational Firefighter, Community Safety Advisor and Custody and Detention Officer.
+We are currently supporting, facilitating and advising a number of Trailblazers Groups including Probation Officer, Fire Safety Inspector, Community Safety Advisor and Custody and Detention Officer.

 Skills for Justice facilitate these developments in partnership with sector employers.
 Our expert advisors can help employers navigate their way through the development of Apprenticeship Standards and Assessment Plans, reducing the burden on busy employers and ensuring momentum and enthusiasm is maintained.